RAF Syerston: Post-war use

 On 25 October 1945, the station became part of Transport Command with No. 1668 Heavy Conversion Unit RAF arriving from RAF Leicester East, which stayed until 5 January 1948 when it moved to RAF Dishforth.
 No. 1331 Heavy Transport Conversion Unit reformed here on 15 December 1946 with the Halifax A.7, the unit was disbanded on 5 January 1948.
 No. 1333 (Transport Support) Conversion Unit arrived October 1945, absorbing No. 1385 Heavy Transport Conversion Unit during July 1946, became No. 1333 Transport Support Training Unit during July 1946 then moved to North Luffenham during January 1948.

 Syerston was taken over by Flying Training Command on 1 February 1948, when No. 22 Service Flying Training School (22 SFTS) arrived from RAF Ouston, the unit was renamed to No. 22 FTS one day later, the unit trained pilots for the Fleet Air Arm (FAA).
 Other nearby RAF airfields used for flying circuits were RAF Newton (February 1948 - November 1951) and RAF Tollerton (November 1951 - May 1955).
 The training school became No. 1 Flying Training School (1 FTS) on 1 May 1955.

 In late February 1965, the South Notts Hunt crossed the airfield, with jet aircraft taking off.
 Night flying stopped in September 1969.
 In June 1969 the station had 700 personnel, with 77 women in the WRAF.

 The flying training school was disbanded on 16 January 1970 when the need for pilots had diminished, and the station lay vacant.
 Syerston was placed under care and maintenance from 1971 and used as a Relief Landing Ground for RAF College during 1972.

-It largely closed at the end of February 1970, with few operations after that.
+In 1975 part of the station was re-opened when the Air Cadets Central Gliding School moved from RAF Spitalgate to Syerston.